 Be clear about what your modernization can and will achieve.
 Do not oversell the outcomes, which might result in your success appearing underwhelming.
-But make sure you’re not underestimating either, because that can make your initiative appear not worthwhile.
-Demonstrate the consequences of not modernizing, and the pay-offs of doing so.
+But make sure you’re not underestimating either because that can make your initiative appear not worthwhile.
+Demonstrate the consequences of not modernizing and the pay-offs of doing so.
 Here are some of the metrics you must consider:

-- Application performance: Improvement in response times and speed for the end-user; as well as reduction in computational resources used in doing so.
+- Application performance: Improvement in response times and speed for the end-user; as well as a reduction in computational resources used in doing so.

 - Customer experience: Improvement in customer satisfaction (CSAT) and net promoter score (NPS) given by your end-users.

 - Employee productivity: Time saved with custom workflows and automation.